home | about us

 4. When Christians fight, treat each other poorly, or are rude, what do you think people think?
 Is it possible they assume we don’t belong to Jesus?

 We mentioned earlier that sometimes we justify being mean or rude.
-What are some of the reasons we can give to acting unkind and unloving? (give kids time to answer.
-Maybe you can share a story about road rage or being done wrong somehow when you did not show kindness.
+What are some reasons why we act unkind or unloving?
+(Give students time to answer.
+Maybe you can share a story about road rage or being wronged somehow when you did not show kindness.
 This will help them see you are flawed, too.)

 Read 1 Peter 3:8-9